pecarm/LightingSimulation/README.md

    ```sh
    dotnet build LightingSimulation.csproj
    ```
+or by importing this project to Visual Studio and running it.

 Then modify the configuration file based on your desired configuration and after running the simulator, when prompted, provide a path to the file.
 You will then be asked whether or not you wish to simulate in full or just partial resolution.
 This has a notable effect on performance.